 Sea angling in Norway – Regulations for foreign visitors

-• Follow the regulations for minimum size of fish
+- Follow the regulations for minimum fish sizes

 Please respect wildlife and do not litter.
 Always wear a life jacket at sea and respect the weather – it can change quickly.